yilundu/improved_contrastive_divergence/README.md

 The ebm_sandbox.py file consists of functions for evaluating EBMs (such as out-of-distribution detection).
 The test_inception.py contains code to evaluate generations of the model.
 Additional files such places_gen.py and files of the form \*_gen.py can be used for qualitative generation of different datasets.

+# Pretrained Models

+Pretrained models for compositional CelebA-HQ generation can be found at https://www.dropbox.com/sh/4p43o1kgt804kwg/AADZF89qY89UdwzYJYvVzVmha?dl=0.
+You will need to replace the model file and celeba generation file with those from the dropbox link.

 # Citation

 If you find the code or paper helpful, please consider citing: